-Pound Hill regards snacks and mealtimes as an important part of the day.
-Eating represents a social time for pupils and staff and helps pupils to learn about healthy eating.
+We know snacks and mealtimes are an important part of the day.
+Eating is a social time for pupils and staff and helps pupils to learn about healthy eating.
 We aim to provide pupils with nutritious, balanced foods which meet pupil’s dietary needs.

 There are many ways that we can help our children to develop healthy eating habits.
 Healthy eating isn’t complicated, and for most children (and adults!) it is means eating less junk food and more fruit, vegetables and wholegrain foods.
 We should also drink water rather than sweetened drinks.
 Having a good diet helps prevent a range of serious illnesses now and in later life.